kabilanmohanraj/rust-mini-kafka/README.md

 ## Rust Features Used

-- **Ownership and Borrowing**: Has has heavy influence on the broker design so far, with respect to how the Kafka's internal components interact (not much impact on the wire protocol itself).
+- **Ownership and Borrowing**: Has heavily influenced the broker design so far, concerning how Kafka's internal components interact (not much impact on the wire protocol itself).
-- **Concurrency**: Concurrency primitives such as threads, Arc and Mutex to handle concurrent tasks.
+- **Concurrency**: Concurrency primitives such as threads, Arc, and Mutex to handle concurrent tasks.
 - **Error Handling**: Error handling using `Result` and `Option` types.
 - **Traits and Generics**: Uses traits and generics to write reusable code and for dynamic dispatch.
 - **Pattern Matching**: Pattern matching for control flow and data manipulation according to data types.